Paul Birch (actor): Television

-He appeared as President Grant in the 1960 episode "Mr. Simpson" of ABC's Black Saddle western series starring Peter Breck as Clay Culhane, a gunfighter-turned-lawyer.
-He also portrayed President Grant in two episodes of The Adventures of Rin Tin Tin.
+Birch also appeared as President Ulysses S. Grant in the 1960 episode "Mr. Simpson" of ABC's Black Saddle western series starring Peter Breck.
+He portrayed President Grant in two episodes of The Adventures of Rin Tin Tin.
+Birch also had a recurring role as Captain Carpenter, the boss of Lt.
+Phillip Gerard (Barry Morse) in the first two seasons of ABC's adventure/drama series The Fugitive.

-He also had a recurring role as Captain Carpenter, the boss of Lt.
-Phillip Gerard (Barry Morse) in the first two seasons of ABC's adventure/drama series The Fugitive, starring David Janssen.
+Paul Birch reprised his portrayal of U.S.Grant in "Wagon Train" S4 E9 "The Colter Craven Story" (1960).
+He appeared as Sgt.
+Bart Huntington in a 1961 episode of "Wagon Train", “Path of the Serpent”.

 Stage

-Birch appeared on Broadway in a production of The Caine Mutiny Court-Martial (1954-1955).
-He portrayed both Union Army General Ulysses S. Grant and Confederate General Robert E. Lee in several historical plays.
+Birch appeared on Broadway in a production of The Caine Mutiny Court-Martial (1954-55).
+In several historical plays, he portrayed both Union Army General Ulysses S. Grant and Confederate General Robert E. Lee.

 He was among the original members of the Pasadena Playhouse, the first actor to be one of that group's repertory players.

 Film

 Birch appeared as the police captain with the megaphone in Rebel Without A Cause (1955), and was one of the first to be "disintegrated" in the original movie The War of the Worlds (1953).

-He starred in some low-budget science-fiction films in the 1950s, including The Beast with a Million Eyes (1955), Day the World Ended (1955), Not of This Earth (1957), and the cult classic Queen of Outer Space (1958).
+In the 1950s, he starred in some low-budget science-fiction films, including The Beast with a Million Eyes (1955), Day the World Ended (1955), Not of This Earth (1957), and the cult classic Queen of Outer Space (1958).
 Birch also had small roles in It's a Mad, Mad, Mad, Mad World (1963) and Dead Heat on a Merry-Go-Round (1967).

 Teaching

-While he acted at the Pasadena Playhouse, he also was "employed full-time as an instructor and director working with students in the Playhouse College of Theatre Arts."
+While he acted at the Pasadena Playhouse, he was also "employed full-time as an instructor and director working with students in the Playhouse College of Theatre Arts."

 Personal life

-Birch was married twice and was survived by his second wife, the former Betsy Ross Smith (another source gives her name as Barbara) and their three children, Don, Jennifer, and Michael.
-From his first marriage to Margaret Farish, he had a daughter named Cindy, whose son is actor Ned Luke (born 1958).
+Birch was married twice, first to Margaret Evelyn Farish, with he had a daughter named Cindy, whose son is actor Ned Luke (born 1958).
+He was survived by his second wife, the former Betsy Ann Ross Smith, and their three children, Don, Jennifer, and Michael.

 Death

-Birch died of cancer at age 57 on May 24, 1969, at St. George's, the capital of Grenada.
+Birch died of cancer at age 57 on May 24, 1969, at St. George's, the capital of the Caribbean island of Grenada.
 Survived by his widow and three children, he is buried in a cemetery outside the capital.